 • Upper School PRIDE

-PRIDE is a committee and affinity group in one.
-The committee part of our group works together to host schoolwide events for Parker, such as Pride Week, MXes and teach-ins.
-As an affinity group, we aim to make a safe space for each other, whether you're in the community or not, and host meaningful conversations to assure everyone feels heard and safe.
-One need not be a member of the LGBTQ+ community to be on the committee, and there will be ally-included meetings.
+PRIDE is an Upper School student committee and affinity group in one.
+The committee works together to host schoolwide events for Parker, such as Pride Week, MXes and teach-ins.
+The affinity group component aims to provide a welcoming space for students and host meaningful conversations to assure everyone feels heard and included.

 • Upper School South Asian Student Alliance (SASA)